apostrophecms/mechanic/README.md

 ## Redirecting to another site

-We can also redirect all traffic to a different site:
+We can also redirect all traffic to a different site.
+To redirect 100% of the traffic to one specific URL, use `--redirect`:

 ```
 mechanic update mysite --redirect=https://example.com
 ```

-The above redirects 100% of traffic to the same place.
-To instead append the rest of the original URL to the redirect, use:
+To instead append the rest of the original URL to a redirected domain, use `--redirect-full`:

 ```
 mechanic update mysite --redirect-full=https://example.com